Brine mining

-Brine mining is the extraction of useful materials (elements or compounds) which are naturally dissolved in brine.
+Brine mining is the extraction of useful materials (chemical elements or compounds) which are naturally dissolved in brine.
 The brine may be seawater, other surface water, groundwater, or hyper-saline solutions from several industries (e.g., textile industries).
 It differs from solution mining or in-situ leaching in that those methods inject water or chemicals to dissolve materials which are in a solid state; in brine mining, the materials are already dissolved.

 Brines are important sources of common salt (NaCl), calcium, iodine, lithium, magnesium, potassium, bromine, and other materials, and are potentially important sources of a number of others.
 Brine mining supports waste minimization and resource recovery efforts.

 History

 Around 500 BC, the ancient Chinese dug hundreds of brine wells, some of which were over 100 meters (330 feet) in depth.
 Large brine deposits under the earth's surface were drilled by drilling boreholes.
 Bamboo towers were erected, similar in style to modern-day oil derricks.
 Bamboo was used for ropes, casing, and derricks since it was salt resistant.
 Iron wedges were hung from a bamboo cable tool attached to a lever on a platform constructed atop the tower.
 The derricks required two to three men jumping on and off the lever that moved the iron wedge pounded into the ground to dig a hole deep enough into the ground to hit the brine.